Should you rebalance your portfolio in retirement?| Updated: |

 Let’s start our first simulation to see how periodic rebalancing is doing.

-I am going to compare three different setups:
+I compare three different setups:

 - No rebalancing